loginom/loginom-help-en-omegat/data/integration/import/xml.md

 The component is designated for data tables import from the XML files.

-> **Important:** For the node operation it is required to pre-create [connection to the XSD schema](../connections/list/schemes.md) and connect it with the *Connection* input port.
+> **Important:** For the node operation, it is required to pre-create [connection to the XSD schema](../connections/list/schemes.md) and connect it with the *Connection* input port.
 The conenction is performed similar to [connection to DB](../../quick-start/database.md).

 ## Ports